Gradually, the arabica typica gives way to more resistant varieties such as catigua and blue mountain

 We must go back to 1726 to mark the introduction of coffee in Santo Domingo.
 A few years later, the black product had expanded in the colony along with sugar cane.
 Haiti was therefore the first exporter of coffee in the world.

 Habitation Dion, located not far from Cabaret, is the perfect example of what Douglas Wiener describes.
-This plantation estimated at nearly 4,200 square meters is one of the most relevant vestiges of the colonial coffee establishments identified in the country at the top of the Matheux range.
+This plantation of about 4,200 square meters is one of the most relevant vestiges of the colonial coffee establishments identified in the country at the top of the Matheux range.

 Read also : Le café de Beaumont en péril

-This mode of production inherited from the colonists did not survive after Haiti’s independence in 1804.
+This mode of production inherited from the colonizers did not survive after Haiti’s independence in 1804.
 “Most of the Africans who came to the colony knew how to grow coffee according to African customs” says Wiener.
 “They proceeded to cultivate in the shade.
-And therefore, colonial coffee made in full sun will be abandoned”.
+And therefore, colonial coffee made in full sun will be abandoned. »

 The decline of the arabica typica